A posteriori error bounds for fully-discrete hp-discontinuous Galerkin timestepping methods for parabolic problems: Introduction

 \subsubsection{Outline}

-The remainder of this work is structured as follows: in \S\ref{sec:setup} we set up the framework for the paper by introducing the model PDE and its discretization, while in \S\ref{sec:reconstructions} we provide the technical tools such as elliptic and time reconstructions, and state their essential properties.
-In \S\ref{sec:aposteriori-error-analysis}, we derive the \aposteriori error bounds.
+The remainder of this work is structured as follows.
+In \S\ref{sec:setup} we set up the abstract framework for the paper by introducing the model parabolic PDE problem and its \dG-in-time and conforming Galerkin spatial discretization.
+Furthermore, in \S\ref{sec:reconstructions}, we provide the necessary technical tools for the ensuing analysis, and state their essential properties.
+In \S\ref{sec:L2(H1)apost}, we derive \aposteriori error bounds in the $\leb{2}(I;\elldom)$-norm using a time reconstruction and a novel elliptic reconstruction which includes mesh-change; this technical novelty is revealed to be crucial in our setting.
+In \S\ref{sec:Linfty(L2)apost}, upon defining a new \emph{space-time} reconstruction, we derive \aposteriori error bounds in the $\leb\infty(I;\pivot)$-norm.
+Finally, in \S\ref{sec:H1(Hm1)apost} we briefly discuss an approach to arriving at $\sobh1(I;\dual\elldom)$-type \aposteriori error estimates.